Genome-of-Melody/genome_of_melody_paper/README.md

 The result for this analysis is stored in `04_divtime/analysis/tree18` (we evaluated this analysis for each tree from the previous step, see `04_divtime/analysis/tree*`).

-The summarised tree file `04_divtime/analysis/tree18/posterior/alignment_and_trees.nexus.con.tre` is then read by `figtree` in order to produce the Figure 1.
+The summarised tree file `04_divtime/analysis/tree18/posterior/alignment_and_trees.nexus.con.tre` is then read by `figtree` in order to plot the timetree.
 This is carried out incorporating an offset of -408, reversing the time axis, and then plotting the HPD interval for the node ages and colouring branches with median IgrBranch rates.
 The tree is then plotted in units of years before present.